 3. AI and ML Getting Deep into Apple’s Ecosystem

 Apple revealed that Siri will have a slightly new voice, generated entirely by a neural text-to-speech technology rather than a human-based recording.
 On the other hand, HomePod will start to deliver personalized music based on a user’s play history.

-Apple also welcomed Core ML 3—the latest version of its machine learning model framework designed to help iOS developers embed AI smarts into their apps.
+Apple also introduced Core ML 3 — machine learning model framework built to help iOS developers embed AI smarts into their apps.
 Thus, Apple, with this announcement has made it clear that the world will soon revolve around AI and ML and that ‘soon’ has arrived now.